knightcrawler-stremio/knightcrawler/README.md

 ### DebridMediaManager setup (optional)

 There are some optional steps you should take to maximise the number of movies/tv shows we can find.

 We can search DebridMediaManager hash lists which are hosted on GitHub.
 This allows us to add hundreds of thousands of movies and tv shows, but it requires a Personal Access Token to be generated.
-The software only needs read access and only for public respositories.
+The software only needs read access and only for public repositories.
 To generate one, please follow these steps:

 1. Navigate to GitHub settings -> Developer Settings -> Personal access tokens -> Fine-grained tokens (click [here](https://github.com/settings/tokens?type=beta) for a direct link)
 2. Press `Generate new token`